cesarpelaez92/app-almundo-hotels/README.md

     ![QR code open in explorer](assets/QR.png)

-3. Just wait the app open in your devivce
+3. Just wait the app open in your device